sander1988/Indego/README.md

 ```

 ## Contribution
-If you experience any readings from your mower that the sensor does not read out correct (could be Alerts or mower state), please dont hesitate to contact me.
+If you experience any readings from your mower that the sensor does not read out correct (could be Alerts or mower state), please dont hesitate to write an issue.
 I need your input in order to make this component as useful as possible.
-All suggestions are welcome.
+All suggestions are welcome!

 ## Issues
 If you experience issues/bugs with this the best way to report them is to open an issue in **this** repo.